16655 Property Finance6cp; 6 weeks (lectures), 2 weeks (computer labs), plus 1-day block

 Requisite(s): 16642 Property Investment and Valuation

 This is a core subject usually taken in year 3 of the Bachelor of Property Economics (C10310).
-It focuses on the sources of capital available to owners and developers of real estate, and on how real estate investments are financed.
+It focuses on the theories of property finance and investment, the firm's capital structure, leverage impact, financial analysis, source and cost of capital, and financial risk management.

 Detailed subject description.